How does hydrochlorothiazide decrease blood pressure

 It is important to note that hydrochlorothiazide is usually prescribed as part of a comprehensive treatment plan that may include lifestyle modifications and other medications.
 It is essential to follow your doctor’s instructions and regularly monitor your blood pressure to ensure optimal control.

-See also Hydrochlorothiazide exercise
+See also Hydrochlorothiazide and azithromycin

 Effects on blood pressure